jtang613/GhidrAssist/README.md

 **Note**: Agentic mode requires models with strong function calling and multi-step reasoning capabilities.
 Smaller models may struggle with complex investigations.

-## Using GhidraMCP for Tool-Based Analysis
+## Using GhidrAssistMCP for Tool-Based Analysis

 [GhidrAssistMCP](https://github.com/jtang613/GhidrAssistMCP) provides MCP tools that allow the LLM to interact directly with Ghidra's analysis capabilities.